donivanjames/BNSv1-2/README.md

 - Compress "Game Over" soundtrack once it's approved
 - "Visit site" button width too large
 - Foreach functions in obstacles.js are the longest runtime (lets try adding them to a dom and just moving that dom)
-- Offload intense JS onto web workers
+- Offload intense JS onto web workers/multi-threading
-- Scrolling tutorial text
 - Stop objects from spawning back to back
 - Hair bigger werewolf
-- one-by-one text in intro scene
+- one-by-one tutorial text in intro scene
 - Only one werewolf, only one ufo
-- Add leaderboard music
 - Add coin sound and lunch money text
 - Bug: when mobile is sideways the search bar cuts off intro sequence
 - Try to animate background with CSS instead of JS: https://www.smashingmagazine.com/2016/12/gpu-animation-doing-it-right/